• Nothing Found

 Duration

-FROM PLAZA DE ARMAS TO TEMPLE OF THE SUN 1 € 1 € 10 MIN
+FROM PLAZA DE ARMAS TO CRISTO BLANCO 3 € 3 € 20 MIN

-The local Cusco taxi drivers don’t use taximeters to calculate your fares.
-Instead, they will decide on a fixed fare based on where you wish to travel to.
-Although taking a taxi in Cusco is very cheap compared to other cities around the world, the cost of your journey will usually be higher if you’re a foreigner, so feel free to barter with your driver if you feel the price offered is unfair.
+When you take a taxi in Cusco, your driver won’t use a taximeter to calculate your fare.
+Instead, they will decide on a fixed fare based on where you wish to travel.
+Although Cusco taxis are very cheap compared to other cities around the world, the cost of your journey will usually be higher if you’re a foreigner, so feel free to barter with your driver if you think the price offered is unfair.
 Just make sure to agree upon a price with the driver before entering the vehicle.

 What our customers say about Welcome